brvollino/ci-server-config/README.md

 # challenge-laa
 Solution for a Log Access Analytics technical challenge

-# Configuring the development server with Ansible
+# Configuring the continuous integration server

-The server-config folder contains the Ansible playbooks used to configure the Jenkins server.
+The server-config folder contains the Ansible playbooks that configure the continuous integration server (a.k.a.
+"Jenkins machine").

-To use it on the managed machine, you must install Python 2, as Ansible depends on it:
+You must install Python 2 in the managed machine, in order to be able to configure it with Ansible:

 apt-get install python

-Then to configure the server:
+Then configure the server:

 ansible-playbook -i hosts --user root development-server.yml